 I’ve shot some of Washington DC’s monuments with a Ricoh Theta S, so I decided to try some fun experiments of seeing how they’d come out as tiny planets.
 I patched them with Pano2VR to replace the nadir, and ran them through Circular Studio.

 You don’t need to use the Ricoh Theta S, of course.
-You can even do it by shooting with a DSLR and stitching the images to create and equirectangular panoramas.
+You can even do it by shooting with a DSLR and stitching the images to create equirectangular panoramas.
 Technically can you use any image–it doesn’t have to be a panorama, but they give the best results.
-But the advantage of using the new breed of 360 cameras, including the new Nikon KeyMission 360, is that they’re so quick–with a single click you end up with a spherical image without any need to mess with stitching or shooting multiple images.
+But the advantage of using the new breed of 360 cameras, including the new Nikon KeyMission 360, is that they’re so quick–with a single click, you end up with a spherical image without any need to mess with stitching or shooting multiple images.

 Here are some of the results.